The 4:30am Wake-Up Call

 Somewhere around year two, I had a realization: I wasn’t going to survive by working harder.
 The only path forward was working differently.

-What if I could take the anxiety-inducing knowledge rattling around in my head—all those edge cases, compliance rules, reconciliation procedures—and encode it into software?
+What if I could take the anxiety-inducing knowledge rattling around in my head, all those edge cases, compliance rules, reconciliation procedures, and encode it into software?
 Not just automate tasks, but capture the thinking that makes the tasks possible?

 I started small.
 A script to validate nutrition labels against FDA requirements.
 An automated check for California Redemption Value compliance (trust me, CRV regulations are a nightmare).
 A state machine to track purchase orders through their lifecycle.

 Each small win built confidence.
-More importantly, each automation bought me time—and that time went right back into building more automation.
+More importantly, each automation bought me time.
+And that time went right back into building more automation.

 Three years later, we’ve built something I never could have imagined.

-In some cases, the software automates—taking repetitive processes and consolidating them into code that just runs.
+In some cases, the software automates, taking repetitive processes and consolidating them into code that just runs.
 But in many cases, and this is critical, it validates.
 Because you can’t have one without the other.

 Here’s the thing: humans will screw up.
 I can assure you, a person making a mistake at 9pm on a Friday will put you out of business just as fast as a misbehaving AI agent.
 You need to manage both.
 Software gives you that quality control.
 AI makes it so much easier.
 Both allow you to scale.